Culburra Beach is located between the Crookhaven River and Lake Wollumboola.

 The population of Culburra Beach is more than 2,500 people, the median age is 51 years.
 Aboriginal and Torres Strait Islander people make up 5% of the population.

 Culburra Beach is in the Jervis Bay region of the South Coast of New South Wales.
-It is located 20 minutes east of Nowra and 3 hours south of Sydney (about 200 kilometres by road).
-Culburra Beach is where famous Australian photographer Max Dupain snapped the iconic Sunbaker picture in 1937.
+It is located 20 minutes drive east of the regional centre of Nowra and 3 hours south of Sydney (about 200 kilometres by road).

-There are no public airports in Jervis Bay and Shoalhaven so if you wish to arrive by air, your best to fly into either the Sydney or Canberra airports and connect to Jervis Bay and Shoalhaven by road, shuttle or rail.
+There are no public airports in Jervis Bay and Shoalhaven so if you wish to arrive by air, your best to fly into either the Sydney or Canberra airports and connect to Jervis Bay and Shoalhaven by road or shuttle.
 Virgin Australia, Qantas and Jetstar service both airports and car hire and connecting shuttles are available from the terminal.

 Premier Transport and Murrays Coaches both offer several coach services between Sydney and Canberra to the south coast arriving in Nowra.
 Nowra Coaches run a bus service between Nowra and Jervis Bay.

 The main occupations of people living in Culburra Beach are:

 • Technicians & trades workers

 • Clerical & administrative workers

 Shoalhaven District Memorial Hospital in Nowra is a busy acute care facility which provides which provides emergency care, medical, surgical and orthopaedic services to around 22,000 patients each year.
 The Hospital has an Intensive Care Unit that incorporates High Dependency and Coronary Care beds.
 As well as these clinical services, the hospital has a busy Obstetric Unit and Children’s Ward.